Sen. Roy Blunt won’t run for reelection, marking fifth Senate GOP retirement

 “After 14 general election victories — three to county office, seven to the United States House of Representatives, and four statewide elections — I won’t be a candidate for reelection to the United States Senate next year,” he said, adding: “There’s still a lot to do, and I look forward to every day, this year and next year, as I continue to work for you in the Senate.”

-Sen. Rick Scott (R-Fla.), the chairman of the National Republican Senatorial Committee, cited Donald Trump’s 15-point Missouri victory margin last year in guaranteeing that Republicans would hold the seat.
+Sen. Rick Scott (Fla.), the chairman of the National Republican Senatorial Committee, cited Trump’s 15-point margin of victory in Missouri last year in guaranteeing that Republicans would retain the seat.

 “Any candidate who supports the Democrats’ socialist, big government agenda will struggle to find votes in Missouri,” he said in a statement that glossed over some of the complications that might ensue.

 Over the past two decades, Missouri has transformed from a perennial swing state into solid Republican territory as White, working-class voters have moved sharply away from the Democratic Party.
-But GOP strategists fear a divisive Republican nominee could run into trouble against a talented Democrat — which much of the anxiety surrounding a potential comeback attempt by former governor Eric Greitens, who had previously floated a possible primary challenge to Blunt.
+But GOP strategists fear that a divisive Republican nominee could run into trouble against a talented Democrat — with much of the anxiety surrounding a potential comeback attempt by former governor Eric Greitens, who had previously floated a possible primary challenge to Blunt.

-Any number of other Missouri Republicans, however, could also enter the race.
-GOP strategists involved in the state believe that Attorney General Eric Schmitt, Secretary of State Jay Ashcroft, Lieutenant Gov. Mike Kehoe, Reps.
+Any number of other Missouri Republicans, however, could enter the race.
+GOP strategists involved in the state think that Attorney General Eric Schmitt, Secretary of State John R. “Jay” Ashcroft, Lieutenant Gov. Mike Kehoe, Reps.
 Jason T. Smith and Ann Wagner, and Tim Garrison, a former U.S. attorney, could all mount credible runs, among others.

 They are also buoyed by early decisions by two of the best-known Democrats in the state to pass on 2022 runs.
-Former senator Claire McCaskill (D-Mo.), who lost her seat to Hawley in 2018, tweeted Monday that she “will never run for office again.”
+Former senator Claire McCaskill, who lost her seat to Hawley in 2018, tweeted Monday that she “will never run for office again.”

 “Nope.
 Not gonna happen.
 Never,” she wrote.